 The words ‘Hall of Fame’ are not thrown around lightly.
 Whether you’re a game-changing athlete or a scientific pioneer, Hall of Fame status is earned by few and afforded to fewer.
-But that hasn’t stopped four new members being honoured with an induction in the National Aviation Hall of Fame (NAHF).
+But that hasn’t stopped four new members being honored with an induction in the National Aviation Hall of Fame (NAHF).

 The NAHF was first established in 1962 in Ohio – a fitting location, given its moniker as the ‘Birthplace of Aviation’ after the innovations of the Wright brothers.
-Its mission is admirable in its simplicity: ‘honour aerospace legends to inspire future legends’.
+Its mission is admirable in its simplicity: ‘honor aerospace legends to inspire future legends’.

 To inspire the future, it is sometimes necessary to look to the past.
 Here, we take a brief look at the four latest members of the NAHF and find out what made them special enough to enter the Class of 2018.

 Walter has lived a dream for so many people young and old alike: venturing into outer space.
 The retired astronaut was part of the Apollo 7 mission, taking up the integral role of Lunar Module Pilot, but his career spans much further than that one crowning achievement.
 In a distinguished career, Walter enjoyed roles as an astronaut, fighter pilot, physicist, entrepreneur and venture capitalist.

 As if that wasn’t enough, Walter proved he could master both the sciences and the arts when he turned his hand to writing, penning The All-American Boys in 1977.

 In total, Walter has racked up more than 4,500 hours of flying time, with more than 263 of those spent in space.
 With so much time dedicated to aviation, it’s only right aviation now dedicates some time to him and his achievements.